leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 is an integer value.

 The main experiments are implemented in the script `ThesisReconstructionMeasure.py`.
-It reconstructs the stimulus and computes the normalised L2 norm between the original and reconstructed image, as well as it computes the mutual information based on the histograms that can be created of the firing rate and the input stimulus.
-Note that the latter metric loses the notion of spatial relations.
+It reconstructs the stimulus and computes the normalised L2 norm between the original and reconstructed image.
 Run the file via

 ```bash